jamessahunter/project-1/README.md

 At any time, the user can click the **Clear Unpinned Movies** button, and any unpinned movie card will be removed.
 If a previously searched for movie was removed, the user can recover that title by clicking on the query term in the search history carousel.

 Finally, clicking on the **Popular movies** button will present the user with movie cards for the current top 20 movies from [TMDB](https://www.themoviedb.org/?language=en-US).
-If the
+If the user first selects a genre from the dropown, the top 20 movies in that genre will be returned.